 - 1-2 century eggs (also known as thousand-year-old eggs; peeled and cut into small wedges, optional)

 - 1 tablespoon chopped cilantro (and/or Thai basil, optional)

 - Put the soy sauce, bean paste, sesame oil, and sugar in a small bowl.
 Add half the garlic and half the scallions.
 Mix it all together.

-- Drizzle the sauce over it and garnish with the rest of the garlic and scallion on top.
-You can also garnish with a bit of chopped Thai basil and/or cilantro.
-You can also stir in a chopped thousand year old egg.
+- Drizzle the sauce over the tofu, and garnish with the rest of the garlic and scallion on top.
+You can also garnish with a bit of chopped cilantro and/or Thai basil.
+Stir everything together at the table, and enjoy!